 - Navigate to the Group Membership tab.
 Select Administrator and click Apply and OK.

-Restart your computer once you’ve completed the procedures outlined above in order to determine whether or not the problem has been resolved.
+Restart your computer once you’ve completed the procedures outlined above to determine whether or not the external hard drive access denied in Windows 11 problem has been resolved.

 4. Check your permissions